Legislative Scorecards

 SCORECARD ARCHIVE

-2010 | 2012 | 2014 | 2016 | 2018 | 2020
+2010 | 2012 | 2014 | 2016 | 2018 | 2020 | 2022

-What votes did we score for the 2021-2022 Legislative Scorecards?
+What votes did we score for the 2023-2024 Legislative Scorecards?

 VPIRG includes votes that reflect the variety of public interest issues we work on.
-In many cases, there may be several roll call votes on a particular bill (including potential amendments to the bill).
+In some cases, there may be several roll call votes on a particular bill (including potential amendments to the bill).
 We’ve chosen to include votes that are substantive, have a large effect on the outcome of the legislation, and that we believe provide the most accurate representation of legislators’ stances on key public interest issues.

-Continue reading for a list of bills we included in this scorecard, descriptions of the substance of those bills and links to the specific roll call votes that were used in the scorecard.
+Continue reading for a list of bills we included in this scorecard, descriptions of the substance of those bills, and links to the specific roll call votes that were used in the scorecard.

 See how the House voted